mosiac/Social-Login-for-Prestashop/README.md

 Choose as many ID providers as you want

-Manage plugin from Drupal admin account
+Manage plugin from Prestashop admin account

 Highly secure through REST API